DonaldWhyte/deep-learning-with-rnns/contents.md

 #### Using Trained Models

 [NEXT]
-TODO: how to save the model weights (the Saver object)
+how to save the model weights (the Saver object)

 [NEXT]
-TODO: loading model from scratch
+loading model from scratch

 [TEXT]
-TODO: using it to generate new text
+using it to generate new text

 _note_
 Demonstrate this using a pre-trained model that is good at generating the